-You use StreamBase path notation to address individual streams or operators when using the sbadmin and sbc commands, or when configuring container connections in a StreamBase deployment file.
+You use StreamBase path notation to address individual streams or operators when using the sbadmin and sbc commands, or when configuring container connections in a StreamBase configuration file.
 For example, the following command requests the XML representation of one particular stream:

 sbc describe default.OutputStream1